Chorus-bdd/Chorus/pages/RunningChorus/JUnitIntegration.md

+---
+layout: page
+title: JUnit Integration
+---

 Chorus JUnit integration enables you to run your Chorus features as a suite of JUnit tests.

 This means they can be executed by tools (such as IDE) which provide JUnit support.
-All you need to do is make sure the chorus.jar is in the classpath
+All you need to do is make sure that junit is on your classpath along with chorus.jar

 ###JUnit4 ChorusSuite Runner###

-Chorus provides a junit4 compliant runner for Chorus test suites.
+Chorus provides a JUnit 4 compliant runner for Chorus test suites.

-This will generate a junit test suite with one test for each of your feature files.
+This will generate a junit test suite with one test for each of your scenarios.

 Simply

 1. Annotate a test class with the @RunWith(ChorusSuite.class) annotation and
-2. Implement the getChorusArgs static method to return the chorus interpreter parameters
+2. Implement the `getChorusArgs` static method to return the chorus interpreter parameters

 Your test suite class should look like this:

+    #in file: MyChorusTestSuite.java

 	import org.chorusbdd.chorus.ChorusSuite;
 	import org.junit.runner.RunWith;

 	@RunWith(ChorusSuite.class)
-	public class ChorusTestSuite {
+	public class MyChorusTestSuite {

         public static String getChorusArgs() {
           return "-f features -h com.mycompany.myapp";
         }
 	}

+You can use all the same [interpreter parameters](/pages/RunningChorus/InterpreterParameters) that you would use when running Chorus from the command line

 Most IDE should recognize the @RunWith annotation on this class, and allow you to run it as a JUnit suite with full IDE support.